JavaScript: Capitalize a String Guide's First Letter

 Command Description

-toUpperCase() Converts a string to uppercase letters.
+toUpperCase() Changes a string to all capital letters.

-Understanding the Code for Capitalizing Strings
+Recognizing the Capitalization Code for Strings

 Client-side JavaScript